soumil-konar/Pharmacy_Management_System/README.md

 Database Design is a collection of processes that facilitate the designing, development, implementation and maintenance of enterprise data management systems.
-It helps produce database systems: o That meet the requirements of the users o Have high performance.
+It helps produce database systems:
+- That meet the requirements of the users
+- Have high performance.

 Architecture Description